openhwgroup/programs/Project-Descriptions-and-Plans/cva6-dual-issue/PL_CVA6_Superscalar.md

 The documentation of the superscalar pipeline will be integrated as ReStructured Text files into the Read the Docs documentation of CVA6.

+- The configuration parameter to enable dual-issue will be added into *CVA6 Requirement Specification*.
+- This new parameted will be documented in *CVA6 User Manual*.
+- A design document will contain updated definition of the modules and their interfaces.

 ## List of project technical outputs

 - The project technical outputs will be provided as contributions to the CVA6